massung/output-panel/README.md

 `(output-panel-selected-item-p panel item)` returns T if *item* is currently selected.
 Remember that *item* is tested against the currently selected items with *collection-test-function*.

-`(output-panel-sort panel predicate &key key)` sorts all the items in the collection with *stable-sort*.
-The current selection is maintained.

 `(output-panel-select-all panel)` selects all the items in the collection if the *:interaction* is `:multiple-selection`.
 Otherwise no change to the selection is made.

+`(output-panel-retract-all panel)` is just a helper for setting the selection to `nil`.

-`(output-panel-update-filter panel)` tells the panel that something outside the panel has changed and each item needs to be re-filtered.
-This is called automatically if the filter function changes or if the collection items change.
-Items that no longer visible are removed from the current selection.
+`(output-panel-update-filter panel)` tells the panel that something outside the panel has changed and each item needs to be re-filtered and sorted.
+This is called automatically if the filter or sort functions change or if the items in the collection change.

 ***Notes***